Westliche Post

-Westliche Post (literally "Western Post") was a German-language daily newspaper published in St. Louis, Missouri.
+Westliche Post (literally "Western Post") was a German-language daily newspaper published in St. Louis, Missouri, from 1857 to 1938.
 The Westliche Post was Republican in politics.
-Carl Schurz was a part owner for a time, and served as a U.S. Senator from Missouri for a portion of that time.
+Carl Schurz was a part owner for a time, and served as a U.S. senator from Missouri for a portion of that time.

 History

 The Westliche Post was established September 27, 1857.
 The first publishers were Carl Daenzer, and F. Wenzel.
 The initial investment, supplied by Daenzer and friends, was $1,275, comparatively small, but the paper paid its way from the beginning.
 It did business under the firm name of Daenzer & Wenzel.
-Wenzel sold his part in 1859 and Carl Daenzer left the paper in 1860 due to health reasons.
+Wenzel sold his part in 1859 and Carl Daenzer left the paper in 1860 for health reasons.
 During the Civil War, Theodore Olshausen was editor-in-chief of the Westliche Post.
 At the end of the war, he sold his interest in the Westliche Post and returned to Europe on account of ill health, settling in Zurich.

 In April 1864, Theodore Plate became publisher and Emil Preetorius acquired an interest in the paper and became editor-in-chief.
 In 1867, Arthur Olshausen acquired an interest, and in May of that year Carl Schurz became a partner and an associate of Emil Preetorius in the editorial management.
 The publishing firm was then Plate, Preetorius, Olshausen & Schurz.
 Plate and Olshausen gradually disposed of much of their interest, and Preetorius and Schurz became the principal owners; it was then published under the auspices of the Westliche Post Association, Emil Preetorius, president; Felix Coste, secretary and treasurer.
 Schurz, still retaining a pecuniary interest, retired from the paper in 1881 and moved to New York City.
 In April 1874, the paper moved to a commodious and convenient building at the corner of Fifth and Market Streets, the property having been purchased May 27, 1871, for about $90,000.

 Among the talented contributors to the columns of the Westliche Post was William Stengel.
 At the close of the Civil War, he settled in St. Louis and became assistant editor of the Westliche Post, where he remained until his death.
 He was a well known political writer.
 In May 1881, Edward Leyh became a principal member of the editorial staff of the Westliche Post.
 As a terse, brilliant and logical writer, Leyh had no superior on the German-American press.
 His information on political, historical and scientific subjects was thorough and accurate.
 He corresponded with several of the leading papers of Berlin, including Die Gartenlaube, and did much literary work, including a translation into German of Joaquin Miller's poems.
 The translation was published in Berlin and had an extensive sale.